heokyeol/Introduction-to-visual-media-programing---Final/README.md

 class introMob(Mob):
   #background component of intro, overriding Mob() class
 ```
-- I made many functions and classes for game.
+- I made many functions, classes and algorithms for game.
   - but I'm embarrassed because there's many inefficient codes
   - but I'm proud about it works well